symfony/symfony-docs/components/http_foundation.rst

     $session->getMetadataBag()->getLifetime();

-The expiry time of the cookie can be determined by adding the with the created timestamp and the lifetime.
+The expiry time of the cookie can be determined by adding the created timestamp and the lifetime.

 .. _`php.net/session.customhandler`: http://php.net/session.customhandler